hermanmak/AWSWorkshop-20190109-CDK-CFN-SERVERLESS/README.md

     ```
     What we did here was define a new Lambda function which is written in NodeJS.
 The file name will be `index.js` and the  function which will be called by the Lambda execution will be called `handler`, hence `index.handler`.
 The code will be stored in this file, under `resources/lambda` and CDK will upload it to S3 and then populate it for us.
 We added a new additional policy to this Lambda execution role so that it can call SES to send emails out.

-5. Let's now add a API Gateway
+5. Install the node module for API Gateway
     ```
     npm i @aws-cdk/aws-apigateway@0.22.0
     ```